anushachandrappa/Feed-Reader-Testing/README.md

 # Feed Reader Testing in Jasmine.js
-This is a project to test a feedReader code in Jasmine.js with jQuery to select DOM elements.
+This is a project to test a feedReader code in Jasmine library

-The project bode base is from Udacity which has contained the first test "RSS Feeds".
+The project base code is from Udacity which has contained the first test "RSS Feeds".

 # How to run the app locally